 The stairs.

-Then the plaster came to skim the wall.
+Then the plasterer came to skim the wall.
 We are now waiting for a painter to come and paint it.
-Edit to update: It’s now October 2021 now and nobody ever came to skim and paint the wall!
+Edit to update: It’s now October 2021, and nobody ever came to skim and paint the wall!

 Radiator in the bedroom.